Hands-On Radiation Safety Officer Workshop

 Accredited training programs

-This program is designed to provide 11.75 hours of continuing education.
-The program has been submitted for approval by CAMPEP for Medical Physics Continuing Education Credit (MPCEC) for qualified medical physicists.
+This program provides 12.83 hours of continuing education for medical physicists.
+The program has been approved by CAMPEP for Medical Physics Continuing Education Credit (MPCEC) for qualified medical physicists.

 Location